denyspoltorak/publications/IntroductionToSoftwareArchitectureWithActors/Part5/README.md

 _Summary_: _SOA_ decreases the individual modules’ code complexity without introducing any code or data duplication among the modules at the cost of incurring overwhelming integration complexity and interdependency.

-_System architecture_: **[Service Oriented Architecture](https://patterns.arcitura.com/soa-patterns/basics/soamethodology/service_layers)**,** **Distributed Monolith (synchronous RPC calls) [[MP](#MP)].
+_System architecture_: **[Service Oriented Architecture](https://patterns.arcitura.com/soa-patterns/basics/soamethodology/service_layers)**,Distributed Monolith (synchronous RPC calls) [[MP](#MP)].

 This approach should have worked in an ideal world with perfect interteam communication and zero-cost distributability.
 Nevertheless, the method survived, mostly in automotive, avionics and legacy enterprises (that had put lots of resources into implementing _SOA_ while it was considered a brave new fashion).

 Why is _SOA_ still thriving in vehicle engineering?
 Probably because it allows the services to be dispersed over cheap, spatially distributed chips.
 If there are already physical black boxes being used for logging – why not use them as system-wide logger components?
 A brake chip placed near a wheel does not log anything to its own flash – it sends all the logs to a remote black box.
 And even if the black box fails, the brake will still be functional.
 The reliability of the CAN bus compared to that of the Internet could also have influenced the choices made in the industry, and the same could be said of the inherent modularity of car internals, which resembles the OOP principles _SOA_ was based on.
 Moreover, design committees in automotive, avionics and enterprise industries could well be banning any innovation for ages.
-Huge codebases in these domains should have been yet another driving force towards favoring _SOA _architectures.
+Huge codebases in these domains should have been yet another driving force towards favoring _SOA_ architectures.

 Why did _SOA_ go extinct in other kinds of backends?
 Because _Microservices_ (detailed in Part 3) are way more independent in their development, deployment and production.
 This means less struggling with _ops_ (i.e. deployment and integration), less inter-team synchronization, minimal downtime and better performance.
 It is true that with _Microservices_, the code is less granular and sometimes duplicated, but the idea of reaching high granularity was the mistake discussed in Part 1; any attempts to distribute a coupled logic or cut it with asynchronous interfaces result in slow, unstable, and unsupportable systems that are hard to understand and nearly impossible to debug.